 Attributes

-JRB’s research on the topic and has identified the following list of attributes of interest about the fibers which are used to make our ropes and cords.
-Flexibility / bendability is not listed, only because it can vary greatly even within a material.
-Anything missing?
+JRB’s research identified the following list of considerations regarding fibers which are used to make our ropes and cords:

-• Aramids – Aramids are a family of low stretch, high strength fibers with good resistance to creep and can tolerate extremely high temperatures.
-Poor UV and abrasion resistance.
+- Aramids – Aramids are a family of low stretch, high strength fibers with good resistance to creep and which can tolerate extremely high temperatures.
+However, they have generally poor UV and abrasion resistance.
 Aramids do not bend well and not ideal for tying knots.
+Nominal stretch is <5% at break.

-• UHMWPE – Ultra High Molecular Weight Polyethylene, is considered a subcategory of HMPE.
-Extremely strong and resistant to impact, abrasion, chemicals, and UV.
+- UHMWPE – Ultra High Molecular Weight Polyethylene, is considered a subcategory of HMPE.
+Stronger than HMPE, resistant to impact, abrasion, cuts, chemicals, and UV.
 Very little stretch.
-Poor heat resistance.
+Like HMPE, poor heat resistance.
+This family includes these alternative names as well:

 The Fibers